zth/rescript-relay/rescript-relay-documentation/docs/mutations.md

 3. Relay will take the `optimisticResponse` and apply it as it's sending the mutation request, which in turn will make the UI update right away.

 There, now we have a basic optimistic update set up!
 Instead of waiting for the mutation to complete, Relay will update all parts of the UI using that particular todo item's `text` field right away, and it'll roll back to the old value appropriately if the mutation fails.

+### Using updatable fragments for optimistic updates

+TODO

 ### `@raw_response_type` - getting exactly what Relay expects from the server